 The Human Challenge:

-What veils our loving nature are instinctive, conditioned, and rationalized preoccupations with survival-linked insecurities within our selves and and other human beings.
-From very early in life, we invest enormous life energy in developing, maintaining, and protecting various reflexive patterns and reactive strategies to help ensure survival of species, group and individual.
+What veils our inherently spiritual nature are instinctive, conditioned, and rational preoccupation with insecurities within our selves and and other human beings .
+From very early in life, all humans invest enormous life energy in developing, maintaining, and protecting various reflexive patterns and reactive strategies to help ensure survival of species, group and individual.